P4nd4233/personal--blogg/blog-ctf.md

 <a href="pics/blog-ctf/checker-decompiled.png" target="_blank"><img src="pics/blog-ctf/checker-decompiled.png"></a>

-So the code is pretty straigth forward, basically it checks if there is an enviroment vairable with named `admin`.
-If there is it drops you into a root shell.
+So the code is pretty straigth forward, basically it checks if there is an enviroment vairable with name `admin`.
+If there is, it drops you into a root shell.

 Lets create our variable and execute it again.